rlutz1/CS375_homework/HW4/code/README.txt

 ### chebyshev_nodes.m

-A file to help provide a reusabality function for generating a specified number of Chebyshev nodes for a generic interval [a, b].
+A file to help provide a reusability function for generating a specified number of Chebyshev nodes for a generic interval [a, b].

 ### Coef.m and Eval.m